Alternative Investments May Contribute to More Efficient Portfolio Construction

 Where’s the Smart Money Going?

 Because of uncertain bond yields, extreme central bank intervention, and uncertainty in the stock markets, the most sophisticated investors in the world are allocating more of their assets to Alternative Investments.
+They believe that Alternative Investments will give them a better chance of achieving sufficiently high returns to meet future cashflow obligations while protecting against excessive downside.

 What are Alternative Investments?